kyleratliff1/docs/Databases/MariaDB/mariadb_servers.md

         ```shell
         sudo su
         ```
-     2. Find the secondary disk that will be formatted by typing the following command should be in the following file structure `/dev/sdb`:
+     2. Find the secondary disk that will be formatted by typing the following command:
         ```shell
         fdisk -l
         ```
+        The file structure path for the secondary hard disk should look like **/dev/sdb**.
      3. Once the disk is located start the partition process by typing the following command which redirects to the parted shell:
         ```shell
          parted /dev/sdb